 I then realized I spent a lot of time reading blogs, looking at people that are currently living the life I want to live.

-Some are able to stay at home and raise their kids away from the corporate world, some are able to travel every day of the year using their savings and investments, and some have created a new life for themselves that allow them to do what they love.
+Some are able to stay at home and raise their kids away from the corporate world, some are able to travel every day of the year using their savings and investments, some created a 6-figure business while going to school and some have created a new life for themselves that allow them to do what they love.

 What do they all have in common?